HoGentTIN/linux-training-hogent/modules/docker/030_docker_theory.md

 ![Virtualization versus Containerization](assets/virtualization-vs-containers_transparent.png)

-Bear in mind that Docker is not the only containerization platform - you can also use LXC,CRI-O or Podman - but it is by far the most popular one.
+Bear in mind that Docker is not the only containerization platform - you can also use LXC, CRI-O or Podman - but it is by far the most popular one.

 ## concepts